Travel details

 Spend a wonderful cultural evening at a restaurant in Addis Ababa.

-Ethiopia is a mosaic of peoples characterized by more than 80 languages, diverse lifestyles, costumes, and cultural dances.
-On this evening, you will have the opportunity to experience traditional dances and cuisine, and enjoy "Tej", a wine made from honey.
+Ethiopia is a mosaic of peoples characterized by over 80 languages, diverse lifestyles, clothing, and cultural dances.
+On this night, you will have the opportunity to experience traditional dance and food and enjoy "Tej", a honey-made wine.

 -